-Chartered Environmentalists are drawn from a diverse range of fields across the environmental sector and from twenty-five professional bodies.
+Chartered Environmentalists are drawn from a diverse range of fields across the environmental sector and from twenty-four professional bodies.

 More Chartered Environmentalist (CEnv) Profiles